swatid26/swatid26.github.io/project_3.md

 2. Increase Revenue:
    A: How much sales was gathered by each size category pizza in the year 2015?
    B: How the sales were spread across various months of the year 2015?
-3. Improve Productivity: How the orders were distributed across days and time during day?
+3. Improve Productivity: How the orders were distributed across months, days and time during the year?
-4. Understand customer purchase behaviour: What is average order value on various days in the month?
+4. Understand customer purchase behaviour: What is average order value on various days in a month?

 The image below shows overall workflow created in Alteryx to achieve the desired results
 <img src="images/Screenshot 2023-01-31 170602.png"/>